 Learn More and Get Involved

 Getting involved and supporting Juneteenth celebrations creates new bonds of friendship and understanding among us, which ultimately is the spirit of Juneteenth.
-For more information and ideas on how you can celebrate in the workplace, in your communities, and with your families check out this website.
+There are so many ways you can celebrate in the workplace, in your communities, and with your families.